-Brighter World: The Campaign for Tufts is a $1.5 billion comprehensive fundraising campaign that will strategically bolster the Tufts experience and strengthen the university’s international leadership in higher education.
-Three priorities benefiting our students and faculty guide its progress, and each of these intersects with research bringing novel solutions to pressing global problems.
-This relevancy to urgent causes infuses the spirit of Brighter World; it instills an optimistic perspective that aims to engage the widest community of Tufts’ alumni, parents and friends, and marks an enduring shift in Tufts philanthropy.
-This endeavor has already inspired a worldwide community of campaign volunteers, the largest in Tufts’ history.
+Brighter World: The Campaign for Tufts was a $1.5 billion comprehensive fundraising campaign that strategically bolstered the Tufts experience and strengthened the university’s international leadership in higher education.
+Three priorities benefiting our students and faculty guided its progress, and each of these intersected with research that brought novel solutions to pressing global problems.
+This relevancy to urgent causes infused the spirit of Brighter World; it instilled an optimistic perspective that aimed to engage the widest community of Tufts’ alumni, parents and friends, and marked an enduring shift in Tufts philanthropy.
+This endeavor inspired a worldwide community of campaign volunteers, the largest in Tufts’ history.

-From a broader perspective, Brighter World is about articulating a compelling and cohesive vision for Tufts.
-That vision reiterates a commitment to students through a renewed focus on financial aid and to the distinctive strengths that are a hallmark of a Tufts education, including civic involvement, innovation, collaboration, and entrepreneurship.
-And it means we must amplify our powerful capacity as a nimble and exciting research university with global impact – a university that is already changing how we live and think about the future.
+From a broader perspective, Brighter World was about articulating a compelling and cohesive vision for Tufts.
+That vision reiterated a commitment to students through a renewed focus on financial aid and to the distinctive strengths that are a hallmark of a Tufts education, including civic involvement, innovation, collaboration, and entrepreneurship.
+We also amplified our powerful capacity as a nimble and exciting research university with global impact—a university that is already changing how we live and think about the future.

-Gifts to support the campaign will help Tufts achieve goals broadly defined by three over-arching priorities, drawn from institutional needs identified through T10 the university-wide strategic plan, and emerging new opportunities:
+Gifts supporting the campaign helped Tufts achieve goals broadly defined by three over-arching priorities, drawn from institutional needs identified through T10 the university-wide strategic plan, and emerging new opportunities:

-1. Transformative Experiences: With ambitious financial aid and scholarship programs, Tufts will match student dreams with academic opportunities in fine arts, humanities, social sciences, engineering, science, and medicine.
-Through strategic investments in facilities, including athletics, we will also ensure that all students and faculty have campuses that enrich the Tufts experience.
+1. Transformative Experiences: With ambitious financial aid and scholarship programs, Tufts matched student dreams with academic opportunities in fine arts, humanities, social sciences, engineering, science, and medicine.
+Through strategic investments in facilities, including athletics, we will also ensured that all students and faculty have campuses that enrich the Tufts experience.

 2. Research and Innovation: Through its unique constellation of schools, Tufts transcends the traditional teaching and research university.
-We will enhance our collaborative culture to hasten discoveries in areas as diverse as disease and data science, nutrition and neuroscience, robotics and renewable energy.
+We enhanced our collaborative culture to hasten discoveries in areas as diverse as disease and data science, nutrition and neuroscience, robotics and renewable energy.

 Campaign leadership

-Brighter World is fortunate to have strong leadership -- people who share an extraordinary dedication to Tufts.
-As ambassadors for the university, four co-chairs are lighting the way for alumni, parents, friends, students, faculty, and countless others to join them in supporting the campaign.
-They are led by Peter Dolan, A78, chairman of the Board of Trustees and chairman of ChildObesity180, a nonprofit he cofounded in 2010 at the Friedman School of Nutrition Science and Policy and today a recognized leader in childhood obesity prevention.
+Brighter World was fortunate to have strong leadership—people who share an extraordinary dedication to Tufts.
+As ambassadors for the university, six co-chairs lit the way for alumni, parents, friends, students, faculty, and countless others to join them in supporting the campaign.
+They were led by Peter Dolan, A78, chairman of the Board of Trustees and chairman of ChildObesity180, a nonprofit he cofounded in 2010 at the Friedman School of Nutrition Science and Policy and today a recognized leader in childhood obesity prevention.

 An up-close portrait of President Monaco.